 - The Pied Piper of Hamelin appears to be this.

 - Blondel the Minstrel, in the 13th century legend of King Richard The Lion Heart, went from castle to castle in Europe, trying to discover where his master was being held, by singing a song they had composed together, until he heard the king singing the refrain from his cell.
-(Note that this is pure fable; at no time was Richard's location unknown, as his captors wanted everyone to know they were holding him.)
+(Note that this is pure fable; at no time was Richard's location unknown, as his captors wanted everyone to know who was holding him so they could negotiate a ransom.)

 - The nameless bard in The Last Hero.
 It's not clear whether he was one before he got shanghai'd by the Grey Horde, but at the end of the story it's implied that he'd be singing their saga all over the Disc.